-Q: What three books would you recommend to a thirteen year old?
+Q: What three books would you recommend to a 13-year-old?

 Jennifer: I have to say I loved Pride and Prejudice.
 I think that’s a book every young girl should read.
 I mean once you get past the whole, you know, old English very proper way of speaking it’s a classic love story and with a strong female lead which I love.
 I have to say I really enjoyed Lemony Snicket.
 That was one of my favorite books when I was thirteen or fourteen.
 I loved the Series of Unfortunate Events.
 And a third one, let me see, I also really enjoyed The Sisterhood of the Traveling Pants (ages 12 and up) as well.
 That was one I really liked.
 It was a really great book.

-Q: You have a bold, eclectic fashion sense.
-Have you ever had an embarrassing fashion moment?
+Q: Have you ever had an embarrassing fashion moment?